richardimaoka/alpakka-blog-post/README.md

 ## More realistic examples

-- persist elements to multiple external sinks, by `alsoTo`
+It is often the case that you want to persist or send elements to multiple different destinations.
-  - be careful on how each sink handles failure, failure on a single element might make the entire stream stuck with back-pressure

 ```java
 source